acruz200/Scientist-Escapes-Mirror-Dimension/Scientist Escapes Mirror Dimension/Assets/Scripts/PlasmaBulletShooter_README.md

 # PlasmaBulletShooter Script Documentation

 ## Overview
-The PlasmaBulletShooter script handles the creation and behavior of plasma bullets in the game, including shooting mechanics, visual effects, and audio feedback.
+The PlasmaBulletShooter script handles the creation and behavior of plasma bullets in the game, including shooting mechanics, visual effects, audio feedback, and weapon status indicators.

 ## Features